JetBrains/Qodana/topics/configure-qodana.md

 dependencies, which makes subsequent analyses faster.
 However, in case of significant and disruptive changes of your project or %product% version updates, it may be beneficial to reset cache.

-You can also store your IntelliJ IDEA setting files in the `.idea` folder, for example:
+You can also store your IntelliJ IDEA setting files in the `.idea` directory, for example:
 * The `modules.xml` file improves project structure parsing
 * The language-specific files like `kotlinc.xml` or `php.xml` provide information about compiler versions and options
 * The `*.iml` files contain information about directories